Hip and Knee Pain Relief in Barrie, ON

 Does instability in your hips and knees make you feel as if you may collapse without warning?
 Do sharp pains in those areas make daily tasks challenging?
 Is standing up after prolonged periods of time difficult for you?
 If so, Concept of Movement Physiotherapy & Performance Wellness can help.

 It is no secret that hip and knee pain can create limitations in your daily life.
 With physiotherapy, you can relieve your pain in the easiest, safest, and most comfortable way possible.
-If you are looking to get rid of your hip and knee pain, contact us at (705) 728-9333 today to learn more about our safe and effective physiotherapy services!
+If you are looking to get rid of your hip and knee pain, contact us at (705) 728-9333 today to learn more about our safe and effective physiotherapy services in Barrie!

 The hips and knees are two very different types of joints: the hips are ball-and-socket joints that act as a support for your upper body weight, while the knees are hinge joints that allow for the forward-and-backward motions within the joint.
 Believe it or not, the knees actually support more of your weight than the hips do, as they allow you to stand, walk, run, dance, etc. Your hips and knees rely on numerous muscles and tissues to maintain their proper function and mobility, and when things aren’t working correctly, you may experience hip or knee pain.